Ravnur-Inc/ams-api-replacement-demo-app/docs/live-cc-and-long-running-operations.md

 ## 1. Live closed captions

-RMS generates a WebVTT caption track for a live event when the event is **created** with a `transcriptions` entry.
-Two constraints shape the implementation in both apps:
+RMS generates a WebVTT caption track for a live event configured with a `transcriptions` entry.
+One constraint shapes the implementation in both apps:

-- Transcription is configured at creation time.
-An existing live event cannot be switched to transcription — it has to be recreated.
 - RMS only supports live transcription on **Passthrough-encoded** events (RTMP or SRT ingest), and not together with low latency.

 ### `rest-api-demo`